-72SOLD is a real estate company that promises to sell your house within a weekend (72 hours) by using an aggressive marketing strategy to target motivated buyers.
+72SOLD is a real estate company that promises to sell your house within 72 hours by using an aggressive marketing strategy to target motivated buyers.

-On the surface, 72SOLD looks like a great option to sell quickly with its near 5-star rating across more than 1,500 online reviews.
-But a closer look reveals that most of its reviews are from 72SOLD’s realtor partners, not actual customers, which show mixed to negative reviews.
+72SOLD appears to be a great option to sell quickly with its near 5-star average rating from more than 1,500 online reviews.
+But we analyzed every single one of the company’s reviews and found that roughly half (52%) are from its realtor partners, not actual customers.
+The real customer reviews are mixed.

 We don’t recommend working with the company for a few reasons: